atomicdata-dev/atomic-data-docs/src/5-levels-of-data.md

 ## Level 4: browsable data

-_Examples: Atomic Data, propertly hosted RDF_
+_Examples: Atomic Data, properly hosted RDF_

 If your data is _connected_ to other pieces of machine-readable dat, is becomes browsable, similar to how websites link to each other.
 This effectively creates a _web of data_, and allows for a whole new way to think about the internet.